pocari/vim-denite-command-history/README.md

 |execute(default)  | execute selected command |
 |edit_and_execute  | edit selected command and execute |

-if you want change default action
+if you want to change default action

 ```vim
 :Denite command_history -default-action=edit_and_execute